-The best method of communicating is usually by phone we like to set phone conferences just because things get a little crazy around here during the course of the day with a lot of the activity that happens our practice is fairly fast-paced because there's a lot of negotiating and there's a lot of movement on a lot of the cases and that movement happens a variety of time so usually we will set phone conferences will be efficient about those phone conferences and then we'll move through the issues quickly and then we'll send you a confirming email to document the phone conference or at least what the next steps are and we find that the most efficient way of communicating in terms of communicating with us you can always send us emails we're very responsive to emails you can try us on the phone if we're not available we won't pick up if we are available we will pick up but we have a very firm policy and the firm of not billing for BS so we bill for substantive time worked on matters we don't bill for administrative tasks, so I don't like clients to ever feel that when they call the firm or when they email the firm they're gonna get charged for it if you put us to work you're gonna get charged for it if you don't put us to work then we're not going to charge you for it we'll answer spot questions well answer routine things if it doesn't require a whole bunch of extra effort we're happy to do that it's part of the service that we provide as a law firm for our clients we want to encourage client interaction we want to be fair we want to be respectful of our time, but we also want to provide as much value as possible and encourage as much interaction in the attorney-client process as we possibly can.
+The best method of communicating is usually by phone.
+We like to set phone conferences just because things get a little crazy around here during the course of the day with a lot of the activity that happens.
+Our practice is fairly fast-paced because there's a lot of negotiating and there's a lot of movement on a lot of the cases and that movement happens a variety of time so usually we will set phone conferences, will be efficient about those phone conferences and then we'll move through the issues quickly and then we'll send you a confirming email to document the phone conference or at least what the next steps are.
+We find that the most efficient way of communicating with us is you can always send us emails.
+We're very responsive to emails - you can try us on the phone.
+If we're not available, we won't pick up.
+If we are available, we will pick up but we have a very firm policy of not billing for BS so we bill for substantive time worked on matters.
+We don't bill for administrative tasks, so I don't like clients to ever feel that when they call the firm or when they email the firm they're going to get charged for it.
+If you put us to work, you're going to get charged for it.
+If you don't put us to work, then we're not going to charge you for it.
+We'll answer spot questions, we'll answer routine things if they don't require a whole bunch of extra effort.
+We're happy to do that.
+It's part of the service that we provide as a law firm for our clients.
+We want to encourage client interaction, we want to be fair, we want to be respectful of our time, but we also want to provide as much value as possible and encourage as much interaction in the attorney-client process as we possibly can.